-Whenever you refer to another author's work in your writing, it is essential that you acknowledge them and provide full details of the source used.
+Whenever you refer to another author’s work in an assignment or thesis, it is essential that you acknowledge them and provide full details of the source used.

 Referencing correctly helps you avoid being accused of plagiarism and allows you to demonstrate how your ideas have built upon the research of others.

 If your supervisor or lecturer doesn't mind which guide you use, pick one and use it consistently throughout your assignment.
 In the School of Management the Author-Date guide is generally recommended.